 - And there will be one flock and one shepherd forever.

-You might say, and you'd be right, that we've already seen this foundation.
+You might say, and you’d be right, that we’ve already seen this foundation.
 If Jesus infallibly saves his own, then his worldwide saving purpose will succeed.
-And if I have a part in calling any of this sheep, that will succeed too.
-That's true.
+And if I have a part in calling any of these sheep, that will succeed too.
+That’s true.

 So all I mean to do here is make sure we feel the thrust of the words “not of this fold” and “one flock, one shepherd.”
 Verse 16: “And I have other sheep that are not of this fold [that is, this ethnic Jewish fold].
 I must bring them also, and they will listen to my voice.
 So there will be one flock [from all these other ethnic groups around the world with the Jewish sheep], one shepherd” (John 10:16).

 What we have spent this whole sermon showing so far is the magnificent, sovereign salvation that God is working to save his sheep.
 He chose them before creation, and he sent his Son into the world to lay down his life for them, and bring them to himself and to the Father.